-Romania mining: Gabriel resources pushes arbitration case over gold mine Rosia Montana8.
-April 2016. / Mining
+Romania mining: Gabriel resources pushes arbitration case over gold mine Rosia Montana, Mining

 Romania continues to block and prevent implementation of the Rosia Montana gold and silver project without due process and without compensation.
 The Company is progressing with an arbitration case against Romania before the World Bank’s International Centre for Settlement of Investment Disputes (“ICSID”) under applicable treaties for the promotion and protection of foreign investment to which Romania is a party.
 The arbitral tribunal that will hear the case is currently being constituted.